 Starting with a quick whistle-stop tour of Excel's interface and features, it walks you through the basics of cell, row, and column management, as well as formulas, functions, tables, and even using charts and cooperating with others on the same documents.
 There isn't much in the way of more advanced instructionals, but Microsoft does make some suggestions about where you can find other detailed tutorials for more complicated and in-depth Excel features.

-It does, however, offer similarly detailed instructions for various versions of Excel, including Excel 2013 and Excel for Mac.
+It does, however, offer similarly detailed instructions for various versions of Excel, including Excel 2013.
 This is a great resource for those who find that Windows and more modern-versions of Excel dominate most educational platforms.

 Most Comprehensive: The Complete Microsoft Excel Course

-With a mixture of video tutorials, written instructions, exams, tests, quizzes, and more, this class has everything you need to help you with your Excel learning journey.
+With a mixture of video tutorials and exams, this class has everything you need to help you with your Excel learning journey.

 Best for Financial Analysts: The Complete Financial Analyst Course